 If you don't have a formal academic education in the arts, perhaps you can push your professional degree further down the page as it might be less relevant to your art career than recent exhibitions or professional experience.

-Exhibitions at galleries or retail spaces should be a separate list from museum and non-profit exhibition spaces.
+Exhibitions at galleries or retail spaces should be a separate list from the museum and non-profit exhibition spaces.

 Collections (Public, Private, Corporate) Never list the name of a private collector without their permission.